Karandev2007/KyraDock/README.md

 # KyraDock
-KyraDock is a smart, voice-activated assistant device — similar to an Echo Show, but built with freedom, speed, and customization in mind.
-It acts as a personal AI dock powered by advanced language models, designed to sit on your desk and respond instantly to your voice.
+KyraDock is a smart, voice-activated assistant device similar to Echo Show, but built with freedom, speed, and customization in mind.
+It acts as a personal AI dock powered by advanced language models, designed to sit on your desk and respond instantly to your commands.

 ## What KyraDock Does
 - Wake word activated – Say “Hey Kyra” to activate the assistant anytime.